-Standing Committee Subject matter assigned Agriculture, Livestock and Fisheries to consider all matters relating to agriculture, irrigation, livestock, fisheries development and veterinary services.
-Devolution and Intergovernmental Relations to consider all matters relating to devolution, intergovernmental and inter-county relations, governance and management of county governments, cities, towns and urban areas.
+Standing Committee Subject matter assigned

+Agriculture, to consider all matters

+Livestock and relating to agriculture,

+Fisheries irrigation, livestock, fisheries

+development and veterinary services.

+Devolution and to consider all matters

+Intergovernmental relating to devolution,

+Relations intergovernmental and inter-

+county relations, governance

+and management of county

+governments, cities, towns and urban areas.

 Education to consider all matters relating to education and training.

+Energy to consider all matters relating

+00 to fossil fuels exploration,

+development, production,

+maintenance and regulation of

+energy

+Standing Committee Finance and Budget

+Subject matter assigned

-Energy to consider all matters relating to fossil fuels exploration, development, production, maintenance and regulation of energy.
-Finance and Budget (a) To investigate, inquire into and report on all matters relating to coordination, 228 THE STANDING ORDERS OF THE SENATE control and monitoring of the county budgets and to examine -
+(a) To investigate, inquire into and report on all matters relating to coordination, control and monitoring of the county budgets and to examine

+(i) the Budget Policy Statement presented to the Senate;

+(ii) the report on the Budget allocated to constitutional Commissions and independent offices;

+(iii) the Division of Revenue Bill, County Allocation of Revenue Bill, and cash disbursement schedule for county governments; and

+(iv) all matters related to resolutions and Bills for appropriations, share of national revenue amongst the counties and all matters concerning the National Budget, including public

 Standing Committee Subject matter assigned

-- (i) the Budget Policy Statement presented to the Senate; - (ii) the report on the Budget allocated to constitutional Commissions and independent offices; - (iii) the Division of Revenue Bill, County Allocation of Revenue Bill, and cash disbursement schedule for county governments; and - (iv) all matters related to resolutions and Bills for appropriations, share of national revenue amongst the counties and all matters concerning the National Budget, including public finance and monetary policies ct matter a ssigned ct matter a and public debt, planning and development policy.
+finance and monetary

+policies and public debt,

+planning and development

+policy.

-(b) Pursuant to Article 228 (6) of the Constitution, to examine the report of the Controller of Budget on the implementation of the budgets of county governments.
+(b) Pursuant to Article 228 (6)

+of the Constitution, to examine

+the report of the Controller of

+Budget on the implementation

+of the budgets of county

+governments.

+Health to consider all matters relating

+to medical services, public

+health and sanitation.

+Information, to consider all matters relating

+Communication to technology, engineering

+and Technology and electronic research,

+information, broadcasting and

+Information, Communications

+and Technology (ICT)